djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

 The goal of `__str__` is to be readable
 Specifically, it is not intended to be unambiguous  notice that `str(3)==str("3")`.
 Likewise, if you implement an IP abstraction, having the str of it look like 192.168.1.1 is just fine.
 When implementing a date/time abstraction, the str can be "2010/4/12 15:35:22", etc. The goal is to represent it in a way that a user, not a programmer, would want to read it.
 Chop off useless digits, pretend to be some other class  as long is it supports readability, it is an improvement.
 Containers `__str__` uses contained objects `__repr__`
 This seems surprising, doesnt it?
-It is a little, but how readable would
+It is a little, but how readable would it be if it used their `__str__`?

 ```python
 [moshe is, 3, hello
 world, this is a list, oh I don't know, containing just 4 elements]
 ```

-be?
 Not very.
 Specifically, the strings in a container would find it way too easy to disturb its string representation.
 In the face of ambiguity, remember, Python resists the temptation to guess.
 If you want the above behavior when youre printing a list, just

 ```python
 print "[" + ", ".join(l) + "]"